2026 Loan Limits · Universal Lookup

 What is a conforming loan limit?

 A conforming loan limit is the maximum loan amount Fannie Mae and Freddie Mac will purchase from a lender.
-Loans above the limit are called "jumbo" and are held in lender portfolios or sold to private investors.
-The Federal Housing Finance Agency (FHFA) sets the limits each year based on changes in average U.S. home prices.
+Loans above the limit are called jumbo and are held in lender portfolios or sold to private investors.
+The Federal Housing Finance Agency (FHFA) sets conforming limits each year based on changes in average U.S. home prices.

-Are VA loan limits the same as conforming limits?
+Are VA loan limits the same as conforming?

-For veterans with full entitlement, there is no VA loan limit.
-The Blue Water Navy Vietnam Veterans Act of 2019 eliminated VA loan limits effective January 1, 2020 for borrowers with full entitlement.
-For veterans with partial (second-tier) entitlement, the VA still uses conforming loan limits to calculate the maximum guaranty.
+For veterans with full entitlement, there is no per-county VA loan limit.
+The Blue Water Navy Vietnam Veterans Act of 2019 eliminated VA loan limits for full-entitlement borrowers effective January 1, 2020.
+For partial (second-tier) entitlement, the VA still uses the conforming 1-unit limit to compute the maximum guaranty.

 What is the 2026 HECM (reverse mortgage) limit?